 Dr Kevin Fong has also brought his expertise to both television and radio.
 He co-presented Astronauts: Do You Have What it Takes and Operation Goldrush with Dan Snow.
 He wrote and presented Space Shuttle: The Final Mission, To Boldly Go and several Horizon programmes including We Need to Talk about Death, Cyber Attack, Back from the Dead and How to Avoid Mistakes in Surgery.
 He presented Channel 4’s Extreme A&E and his radio documentaries include Game Changer: Fortnite on 4 and Trauma Medicine: The Fight for Life on BBC Radio 4.

 As an author, Dr Kevin Fong has written Extremes which won an American Association for the Advancement of Science Award (AAAS) in 2015.
+He was awarded an OBE for services to science, medicine and healthcare in the 2019 Queen’s birthday honours.

 For book enquires, please contact Janklow & Nesbit.